Canada-Ontario Job Grant (COJG)

 Launching a new leadership training program for junior managers at Collaborative Solutions

-• The applicant must be an employer with a need for workforce training.
+- The applicant must be an employer seeking to provide training for its workforce.

-• The training must be provided by an eligible, third-party trainer.
+- The training must be delivered by an eligible, third-party trainer.

 Employers in Ontario, both small and large, looking to invest in training for their workforce, can apply for the Canada-Ontario Job Grant.
 Small employers with less than 100 employees and larger employers with 100 or more employees are eligible to receive up to $10,000 per person for training costs, provided the training is delivered by an eligible, third-party training provider.
 Additionally, organizations acting as intermediaries are eligible for administrative funding.
 Employers should have specific skills demands that need addressing through training.